 The court will inform you that if the court accepts your plea, you’ll waive those rights.
 You also will be advised of each charge against you, the possible penalties, and other consequences such as forfeiture or deportation.
 You will be asked to verify that your plea is voluntary and that no threats were made to coerce you to enter the plea.

 After determining that a factual basis for the plea exists and that the plea is voluntary, the court will a ruling accepting the plea by the court.

-An Experienced Attorney Can Help You Negotiate a Plea
+An Experienced Illinois Attorney Can Help You Negotiate a Plea

 If you are facing federal charges, you need to give yourself options by working with an experienced attorney who can guide you through the process of either going to trial or negotiating a plea agreement.
 Contact the office of Michael J. Petro for immediate assistance.